Lessons Learned About Caring for Incontinent Cats

 A: Some do - little Charlie is unable to walk due to other deformities.
 All the cats at the sanctuary are mobile.
 One has stiffness in his back legs, but he walks okay after stretching.
 I know that many Manx Syndrome cats are lame in one or both back legs.
 X-rays may give the vet more insight into those kinds of problems.

 Q: What are the problems associated with diapering?

 A: Getting the diaper on is the first one!
 Our cats hate it, so we only use diapers when diarrhea lasts more than a day.

 Q: My cat has diarrhea all the time - nothing seems to stop it, including medication.
 I am ready to give up!

 A: I get it!
 Food makes a big difference, so talk to your vet.
 I have read and found that Royal Canin Fiber Response helps a lot; it also has urinary support.
 For some of our cats, it firms up the stool.
 But, it softens the feces for our cat with megacolon (constipation is a problem) and makes it possible for our cat with a spinal cord injury to poop in the litterbox on his own now.
 I have found it is pretty amazing!
 Again – ask your vet!

 Q: My cat is prolapsing - is that normal for these cats?
 Constipation is a never-ending battle.

-All of it is serious and needs immediate attention by a vet!
+All of this is serious and needs immediate attention by a vet!
 Tissue can die if left exposed and it hurts!
 For minor prolapse, some people use Preparation H to decrease swelling and inflammation but ask your vet before trying any home remedies.